spraakbanken/swell-project/Normalization_guidelines.md

 ## Motivation and purpose

 Normalization in SVALA means editing of the original learner text in such a way that the sentences a) are correct with respect to orthography, morphology and syntax and b) are semantically coherent.
 The first point corresponds to the Minimal Target Hypothesis in the German learner corpus Falko ([Reznicek et al. 2012, page 42 ff.](https://www.linguistik.hu-berlin.de/de/institut/professuren/korpuslinguistik/forschung/falko)), whereas the latter point goes beyond this by allowing changes that affect meaning.
 A German example that highlights the difference (from [Boyd 2018, slide 7](https://sweclarin.se/sites/sweclarin.se/files/event_atachements/L2wsh_Boyd_slides.pdf)) is the Minimal Target Hypothesis "Rufst du deine Antwort an?", which is semantically anomalous ("Do you call your answer?") but syntactically correct.
-To represent correction of semantics, pragmatics and stylistics, there is an additional level in Falko called the Extended Target Hypothesis, in this case "Rufst du mich wegen deiner Antwort an?" ("Will you call me to answer?"), which is semantically coherent.
-The reason that the target hypothesis in SVALA goes beyond the Minimal Target Hypothesis in Falko is that SVALA only has a single level of target hypotheses.
+To represent correction of semantics, pragmatics and stylistics, there is an additional level in Falko called the Extended Target Hypothesis, which in this case would be "Rufst du mich wegen deiner Antwort an?" ("Will you call me regarding your answer?").
+The reason that the target hypothesis in SVALA is more inclusive than the Minimal Target Hypothesis in Falko is that SVALA only has a single level of target hypotheses.

 The purpose of normalization is twofold: